What is Photoderm?

 After Your PhotoDerm Treatment

-In most Mission Viejo and Orange County patients, this treatment has very little or no ‘down time’.
+In most Orange County patients, this treatment has very little or no ‘down time’.
 Immediately after treatment you may notice a mild warmth and tingling sensation.
 This is normal and usually subsides after a couple hours.
 This can be eased by using ice, chilled cold packs or wet wash cloth put in freezer for 2-3 minutes may be applied post-treatment as needed for comfort.
 Aloe Vera gel can also be used to soothe skin.
 Localized erythema (redness) may also be present and typically resolves in 24 to 48 hours.

 Treated age spots, freckles or sun damage usually darken after treatment, and light crusting begins to form within a few days.
 It may look as if you have spilled coffee on your skin.
 This crusting usually resolves in 1 to 3 weeks.
 It should be allowed to naturally flake off for best results.
 If significant crusting occurs beyond the normal flaking of the treated lesions, an antibiotic ointment or lubricating cream may be recommended.